 You might have seen some people using completely different source labels like Gucci SmartToilet, if you are also interested to change it for your tweets, just follow the steps below.

-Twitter Source Label comes from the app you are using like Twitter for iOS, Flamingo for Android, Twitter Web App, etc. So you need to create your own twitter app in order to change the source label.
-But no worries, it is actually an easy process.
+Twitter Source Label comes from the app you are using like Twitter for iOS, Flamingo for Android, Twitter Web App, etc. So you need to create your own twitter app to change the source label.
+But no worries, it is an easy process.
 All you need to do is get verified from Twitter and create an app using python with the Twitter APIs they provided.

 How to Change the Twitter Source Label